-Here’s an excerpt from Chapter 1 of the second book of the Painting Sage series
+Here’s an excerpt from Chapter 1 of Magnolia’s Violet, second book of the Painting Sage series:

 “STOP!
 HOLD THAT BUS!
 WAIT FOR ME!!!”

-Fierce, without a single moment’s ounce of hesitation, I pounded my legs furiously against the hard, cold concrete as fast as I could, propelling my body forward with all the strength I had to give.
+Fierce, and without a single moment’s ounce of hesitation, I pounded my legs furiously against the hard, cold concrete of the city’s pavement, as fast as I could, propelling my body forward with all the strength I had to give.
 Swish, swish.
 Back and forth.
 Back and forth.
 The inner music of my own heavy breathing danced recklessly, relentlessly, throughout the corridors my mind.

 With heavy, almost onerous plods, my messenger bag thumped up and down against my body, whacking my side in a series of rhythmic, repetitive, slapping thuds.
-With the entire weight of my left arm, I bore down against the bag, cumbersome, but securing it tightly as best I could, hoping to end those aggravating—and kinda a bit painful—smacks right in their tracks.
+With the entire weight of my left arm, I bore down against the bag, cumbersome, but somehow managed to secure it tightly as best I could, all the while hoping to end those aggravating—and kinda a bit painful—smacks right in their awkward tracks.

 In my right fist, I clenched a cup of coffee.
-It was the ridiculously overpriced kind, purchased from one of those obscure, yet uber trendy, hole-in-the-wall coffee shops that had seemingly sprung up on Houston Street overnight.
-Farrah, one of my closest friends, had somehow managed to wrangle me inside the damn place, and I quickly found myself regretting it.
+It was the ridiculously overpriced kind, purchased earlier from an obscure—yet uber trendy—hole-in-the-wall cookie shop that had seemingly sprung up on Houston Street, overnight.
+Farrah, one of my closest and most reliable friends, had somehow managed to wrangle me inside the damn place, and I quickly found myself regretting every second of it.
 With each motion made as I sprinted down the street, just teeny, tiny droplets of liquid spurted out from the lid’s opening, like lopsided spots of cocoa colored confetti, dotting the pavement below.

-New York City’s infamous—indomitable—rush hour traffic hadn’t quite started, but there were so many people.
-Swarms of them, countless, simply overwhelming the senses.
-They had me surrounded.
+New York City’s infamous—indomitable—rush hour traffic hadn’t quite reached full swing, but there were so many people.
+Swarms of them.
+And they had me surrounded.
 Oblivious and immersed within their own little individual anxieties, dreams, and destinations, they somehow merged together, becoming a single impenetrable force, one with the seemingly endless dance called pedestrian traffic.
 I dodged, ducked, and eventually even shoved strangers aside as I whipped across the sidewalk—gaining closer and closer—in hot pursuit of the crosstown bus that I had just missed moments earlier, by literally seconds.

-I cried out once again, pleading for the bus to stop.
-But eliciting only a few stares (some puzzled, others annoyed—mostly from tourists not accustomed to the crazed rantings and ravings of New Yorkers), I watched in dismay as the bus drifted farther and farther, away from my grasp.
+I cried out once more for the bus to stop.
+But, eliciting only a few stares (some puzzled, others annoyed—mostly from tourists not accustomed to the crazed rantings and ravings of New Yorkers), I watched as the bus drifted farther and farther away from my grasp.

 “SAGE!”
-I heard Farrah’s voice ring out behind me as she struggled to keep up with my mad dash across 42nd Street.
+I heard Farrah shout as she struggled to keep up with my mad dash across 42nd Street.
 But with my gaze still fixated on that bus, I only willed my legs to move even faster.
 I wasn’t about to give up just yet.

-I certainly didn’t feel like one, though.
+I didn’t feel like one, though.
 Defeated, I watched the bus go as it zipped farther and farther away, before disappearing from my field of vision completely.
-Slowing down to a gradual jog, then eventual stop, I uttered a few angry, choice expletives under my breath.
-Then, overtaken by a sudden surge of impulsivity, I swung my leg to the right, kicking the nearest sidewalk corner trash can with all my might.
+Slowing down to a gradual jog, then eventual stop, I uttered a few choice expletives under my breath.
+Then, overtaken by a sudden surge of impulsivity, I swung my leg to the right, kicking the nearest sidewalk corner trash can.
+White hot with anger.

 “Woah!
 Sage!
 Chill!”
 Farrah looked shocked.
-I knew it was a bit rash, even for me.
+I knew it was a bit of a rash maneuver, even for me.

-“Sorry.
-I used to run cross country in high school.
-Remember?
-And college.
-I thought I could catch up with it.”
 Used to.
 There were a whole lot of used to’s before I had graduated from the College of St. Luke that previous spring.
-Floating somewhere between apartment hunting, countless shifts at my now-alma mater’s campus dining hall, and insufferable girl drama that was digging into my last nerve, I felt lost.
+Floating somewhere between working countless shifts at my now-alma mater’s campus dining hall, and insufferable drama that was digging into my last nerve, I felt lost.
 To think, it was only four months since I had gazed out into the vast world’s unknown, spread my novice wings, and fallen flat on my metaphorical bottom.

 Oh yeah.
 And then there was the whole part about being bipolar and managing that on a daily basis.